CoderDebajyoti/Contact-Us/README.md

    - Create an account on [EmailJS](https://www.emailjs.com/).
    - Obtain your **Service ID**, **Template ID**, and **Public Key**.
    - Replace placeholders in the script with your EmailJS credentials.
+3. Open `index.html` in a browser to access the form.

 ## EmailJS

 This JavaScript code integrates **EmailJS** for sending email messages directly from a contact form.
 It includes: